Grant schemes and eligibility

 Please note that the role of the partners cannot be limited to simple logistical help or participation in project events.
 We expect our applicants and their partners to actively work together throughout the project’s implementation and share their skills and know-how for the benefit of the whole region.

-Bilateral cross-border projects are an exception from the “3xV4” rule but only in proposals that directly benefit a specific border area between two neighboring V4 countries (see section 1.10).
+Bilateral cross-border projects are an exception from the “3xV4” rule but only in proposals that directly benefit a specific border area between two neighbouring V4 countries (see section 1.10).
 Exceptions may also apply in cases when projects respond to concrete calls for proposals published by the Fund.

 Q: Who is not eligible for our grants?